compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 All requests are queued and, depending on current traffic, may not arrive immediately.

 ## Creating or updating a webhook subscription
-This method allows to subscribe to any type of webhooks available in the system.
+This method allows you to subscribe to any type of webhooks available in the system.

 The `url` specified as part of the subscription is the one that the system will send HTTP requests to whenever the specified event types occur.
 It also uniquely identifies the webhook - performing the call with the same `url` will update an existing subscription.